-Having a student loan is a huge responsibility and there can be certain times where you can lose track of the number of student loans you should pay, especially when you are in college.
-Once those hats fly off the heads, the ground reality of your student loan debt can be daunting.
+Having a student loan is a huge responsibility and there can be times where you can lose track of the number of student loans you should pay, especially when you are in college.
+You can use the NSLDS website and private loan providers to know the amount you owe.
+Once the hat flies off your head, the ground reality of your student loan debt can be daunting.
 Or you can have a student loan that you are paying for quite some time, it can get tricky to know how much amount is left or how many more days you have left to pay.
 You can have a whole bunch of student loans that can comprise of both Federal and Private Student Loans.
 Knowing how much you owe can allow you to get the big picture and you can plan a good strategy on how to tackle your debt.

 To plan an efficient strategy, it is plausible that you question yourself “How much do I owe in student loans?”.

 - How much do I owe in Student Loan Debt

 - How do I check my Federal Student Loan Balances